ziotom78/raytracing_course/tomasi-ray-tracing-01a.md

 # Using LLMs in this course

--   Do not use them for the first ~6 or 7 weeks.
-If you are not yet familiar with the language, they will mislead you
+-   Try not to use them for the first month or so.
+If you are not yet familiar with the language, LLMs will mislead you

 -   For now, rely on traditional media: manuals, official documentation, and high-quality YouTube videos

--   I am not asking you to avoid LLMs forever.
+-   **I am not asking you to avoid LLMs forever**.
 They are powerful!
 I want you to build a foundation first so you can use them effectively later.

 # A good advice